alirezanet/Gridify/docs/guide/README.md

 ## Performance

-Filtering is the most expensive feature in gridify. the following benchmark is comparing filtering in the most known dynamic linq libraries.
-As you can see, gridify has the closest result to the native linq.
+Filtering is the most expensive feature in gridify. the following benchmark is comparing filtering in the most known dynamic LINQ libraries.
+As you can see, gridify has the closest result to the native LINQ.

 | Method           |         Mean |       Error |  Ratio |     Gen 0 |     Gen 1 | Allocated |
 |------------------|-------------:|------------:|-------:|----------:|----------:|----------:|